Date of Degree

 Copyright 2013 Hye Young Heo

 Heo, Hye Young.
 "Detecting activity-evoked pH changes in human brain."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.